Skip to content

 This cycle is why we have weather.
 When warm, moist air from the ocean drifts over land and meets cooler air, the moisture condenses into clouds and falls as rain.
 Hurricanes form over warm ocean water.
 Snowstorms happen when ocean moisture meets very cold air.
 Even in a place like Central Texas, the rain falling on the school playground started as ocean water in the Gulf of Mexico, evaporated by the Sun, blown inland by the wind, and dropped on the school as a thunderstorm.
 The takeaway: the Sun and ocean are working together every day to make our weather happen.

-The water cycle in a bag is the demo I use every year for this.
+The water cycle in a bag is the demo I'd lean on for this standard every time.
 Take a quart-size zip-top bag, draw the Sun in the upper corner with a permanent marker, and add an ocean wave at the bottom.
 Pour in about a half-inch of warm water tinted blue with food coloring, seal the bag, and tape it to a sunny classroom window.
 Within an hour, you can see drops forming on the inside of the bag at the top, rolling down the sides, and dripping back into the "ocean."
 That's evaporation, condensation, and precipitation in a sandwich bag.
 Each kid makes their own.
 They watch it for a few days, sketch what they see at different times, and label every part.
 Once they've watched it happen at their desk, they can take any weather event and trace it back to the Sun heating the ocean.
 The bag does the explaining.
 You just point at it.

 ⚠️ Misconceptions Your Students May Have